Hejaz railway: Revival

+2026 Saudi-Turkish agreement

+On 9 June 2026, Saudi Arabia and Turkey signed rail and logistics cooperation agreements to support a Gulf–Europe transport corridor via Syria and Jordan.
+Officials stated that the project could contribute to the revival of the historic Hejaz Railway route and strengthen regional freight connectivity.
+Analyses by the Times of Israel and the Foundation for Defense of Democracies described it as a move meant to undermine Israel's regional influence and its participation in the India–Middle East–Europe Economic Corridor in a time of where Arab–Israeli normalization stalled.
+The 2026 Strait of Hormuz crisis also contributed to the Gulf states support for the project as it highlighted the need for alternatives to the strait.

 Stations

 Some of the stations were located near the traditional Hajj caravan stations, where the Ottomans had built fortified inns (see Ottoman Hajj route).

 The Arabic word for station is "Mahaṭat".
 The Ottoman- and interwar-period spelling tends to be simpler than the current official ones.

 Pre-WWI, the Ottomans used French spelling.